 Finding the right Cybersecurity insurance product can be an involved process.
 It’s also not one to take lightly, as having insurance that doesn’t end up paying out is no better than having no insurance at all.

-Before looking at some options, it’s important to emphasise that insurance policies and related laws can vary significantly from country to country.
+Before looking at some options, it’s important to emphasize that insurance policies and related laws can vary significantly from country to country.
 In researching this article, we looked mostly at the US and USA insurance markets, which have plenty of similarities, but lots of countries have their individual quirks.

 While a Google search for “cyber insurance” will yield plenty of instant results and the tempting proposition of “instant cover,” it’s rarely wise to just “find and buy.”
 As with all insurance, it’s essential to ensure the insurance company fully understands your business and quotes accordingly.
 Ideally, you should aim for a policy that’s fully underwritten by an insurer that understands your company, what it does, and what your likely cyber risks are.
 For those who don’t relish the prospect of spending time on the phone answering questions, this is perhaps bad news, but also an unavoidable reality.